By Roy Stevenson

 My first few articles published in October 2007 were in military magazines.
 Since then I’ve had over 139 military stories published.
 They've appeared in more than twenty magazines and newspapers in the U.S., U.K, and New Zealand.

 So far, every military story I’ve pitched has been picked up.
 I’ve resold many of them, often in other countries.
 This success has led to a regular military museum column for Military Magazine, which has further enhanced my credibility in this genre.
-Some of my articles have been 4-figure payouts.
+Some of these articles have been 4-figure payouts.

 Why this great demand for military articles?
 There’s always been a consistent need for military stories, but movies like Saving Private Ryan, Band of Brothers, Flags of our Fathers and other popular movies caused a resurgence of interest that shows no sign of abating.